GaryS007/Portfolio-1-Gary/README.md

 I wanted a simple homepage design that can talk about how we as a Physical Therapist practice can help somebody in pain and to have the ability to link them to internal pages to provide them with additional assistance.
 I learned about CSS Grid and wanted to use CSS Grid on my home page to create achieve a responsive page with few media queries.

-- Just like my Mockup I did a simple 4 box layout, Image Left, Text Right.
+- Just like my mock I did a simple 4 box layout, Image Left, Text Right.
 Then on a new row, Text Left and Image Right.
 - Each text box has a H2 and a button to bring the visitor to the appropriate page.
 - Full width hero image this hero image design is utilized on all internal pages.
 - This section provides the user with nice imagery and quick understanding on the next steps of seeking treatment.